Orange Peel Chicken

 For the first time ever, sour cream and mayonnaise have been removed from a dip recipe…and it got better.
 Ive always enjoyed hot spinach artichoke dip, but it always struck me as a little oily.
 Almost all recipes call for some amount of mayo, which I really see no reason to include.
 It adds fat with no significant flavor payoff.

-I decided to try a mayo-less version, and then raised the stakes even higher by excluding the
+I decided to try a mayo-less version, and then raised the stakes even higher by excluding the sour cream as well.
+To counter this, a bit more cheese was added, and the results were amazing.
+A rich, creamy, cheesy, not greasy dip.

 By the way, I took a quick surf around the web and came up with zero info on the origins of hot spinach artichoke dip.
 I find this unusual for a dip of such widespread popularity.
 You would think someone would have claimed credit by now.